Your nervous system isn't broken

 It can show up as

-These responses aren't signs of weakness or being "too sensitive" — they're often signs your system has been doing its best in difficult conditions.
+These responses aren't signs of weakness or being "too sensitive".
+They're often signs your system has been doing its best in difficult conditions.

 “Trauma is not what happens to us, but what we hold inside in the absence of an empathetic witness.”